Debunking the Most Common Instagram Fitness Myths

 The Insta-Myth: Detoxes and cleanses are good for the body.

-Reality Check: These kinds of fad diets may be marketed as magic pills by some social media influencers, but the truth is, “cutting out entire food groups and ignoring your hunger cues is not good for the body or mind,” says registered dietitian Alexis Penney, owner of Shanti Nutrition.
-By restricting yourself, she notes, your hunger response goes into overdrive and your metabolism slows—exactly the opposite of what you want if you’re trying to shed a few pounds.
+Reality Check: These kinds of fad diets may be marketed as magic pills by some social media influencers, but the truth is, “cutting out entire food groups and ignoring your hunger cues is not good for the body or mind,” says registered dietitian Lexy Penney, owner of Shanti Nutrition.
+By restricting yourself, she notes, your hunger response goes into overdrive, which means it could actually take more food to make you feel full.

 The Insta-Myth: The faster you get results, the better.